posativ/regenwolken/doc/API.md

     409 Conflict     - account not activated
     413 Request Entity Too Large - our size limit is 64 MiB

-### HTTP Digest Authentication and salted passwords
+### HTTP Digest Authentication

-CloudApp Network stores the users' password as plain text.
-This is the main dis-advantage of HTTP Digest Auth, which requires access to the plain password to generate proper hashes sent over the internet.
+CloudApp Network uses digest authentication to prevent sending passwords as plain text over the air.
+This requires either storing passwords as plaintext or as A1 hash (see https://tools.ietf.org/html/rfc2069).
+Regenwolken uses the last option, salting passwords with username+realm.

 [1]: http://getcloudapp.com/
 [2]: http://heise.de/